 8. Backup Bank

-The Backup Bank plugin lets you download your backups to your computer, store them on a server, email them to you, or put them on Dropbox.
+The Backup Bank plugin lets you download your backups to your computer, store them on a server, email them to yourself or put them on Dropbox.

-You can backup files, folder, databases, and with plenty of customizable options.
-It lets you restore specific previous versions or files that have been lost, changed, or damaged.
-And you can choose your compression file type (.Tar, .Zip, Tar.Gzip, and Tar.BZip2).
+You can back up files, folders, and databases with plenty of customizable options.
+It lets you restore specific previous versions of files that have been lost, changed, or damaged.
+You can also choose your compression file type (.Tar, .Zip, Tar.Gzip, and Tar.BZip2).

 You can get Backup Bank Pro for just under $33 a year.

 The list of free features you get with WP Database Backup is exhaustive, so it’s a good option if you’re on a budget.
 WP Database Backup helps with automatic backups, scheduled backups. cloud storage, local backups, simple restores and so much more.

 The premium version adds one click backups, multisite support, one click restore, FTP integration, cloud storage support, email notifications and other useful features.